Best Banks in Arizona 2022

 - User-friendly mobile banking app

-- Only three physical locations in Arizona
+- Only four physical locations in Arizona

 - Minimal APY of 0.05% on premium checking accounts

-- Socially responsible banking
+- Community-minded banking

 FirstBank

-- 15 branches in nine Arizona cities
+- 13 branches in eight Arizona cities

 - Accounts with no minimum opening requirements available

-- Low APY yields
+- Low APYs

 Takeaway

-Best Banks By Region
+Best Banks by Region

 - Alabama